Snickers and Turtles Pie. Can we call it Snickurtle ???

 Instructions

-- In a mixing bowl mix together the crumbs and melted butter; press onto the bottom and up the sides of a 9-inch pie plate.
+- In a mixing bowl, combine your choice of Graham cracker or Oreo crumbs with melted butter for the crust.
+Press the mixture into the bottom and up the sides of a 9-inch pie plate.

-- In your electric mixer’s bowl beat together the cream cheese, sugar, and peanut butter.
-Mix well.
+- In the bowl of your electric mixer, beat together the cream cheese, sugar, and peanut butter until well combined.

-- Toast the pecans over medium heat for 3 minutes on your stovetop – shake them frequently so they don’t burn.
+- Toast the pecans over medium heat on the stovetop for about 3 minutes.
+Shake them frequently so that they don’t burn.
+Immediately remove the toasted pecans from the pan and set them aside to cool.

-- Add the whipped topping and half of the toasted pecans to the cream cheese mixture; blend well.
+- Next, beat the whipped topping and half of the toasted pecans into the cream cheese mixture until combined.

-- Spread the cream cheese mixture on top of the caramel.
+- Add the cream cheese filling and spread it evenly on top of the caramel.

-- Take out the pie and spread the rest of the pecans over the top.
+- Take the pie out of the freezer and sprinkle the remaining pecans over the top.

 - Serve.